- Online Services Calendars, Tentative Rulings...

-Family Court Services provides (a) a mediation program for families with custody and visitation disputes, (b) a supervised visitation program for non-custodial parents.
+Family Court Services provides a Child Custody Recommending Counseling (CCRC) program for families with custody and visitation disputes, and a supervised visitation program for non-custodial parents.

 Family Court Services also processes child support cases filed by the Department of Child Support Services.

-The Family Law Facilitator/Self-Help Attorney provides assistance for self-represented litigants in family law, parentage, and child support cases.
+The Self-Help Attorney/Family Law Facilitator provides assistance for self-represented litigants in family law, parentage, and child support cases.

 Child Custody and Visitation

-By law, all matters pertaining to child custody or visitation disputes must be heard in mediation before the court may render a decision.
-When a case that involves those issues is filed, both an orientation session and a mediation session are automatically scheduled at Family Court Services.
+By law, all matters pertaining to child custody or visitation disputes must be heard in CCRC before the court may render a decision.
+When a case that involves those issues is filed, both an orientation session and a CCRC session are scheduled at Family Court Services.

-The Family Court Services Division, located at the Richard A. Schoenig Annex, provides orientation, mediation, and investigations for all contested child custody and visitation disputes in Yuba County.
+The Family Court Services Division, located on the 3rd floor of the Yuba County Courthouse, 215 5th Street, Marysville, CA, provides orientation, CCRC, and investigations for all contested child custody and visitation disputes in Yuba County.
 The objective is to assure the child(ren) have frequent and continuing contact with both parents when they no longer live together.

-Mediation is for parents only, with no other parties (such as attorneys, new spouse, or fiancé) present, except that when there are allegations of Domestic Violence, a support person for the alleged victim may be present in the room but may not comment.
+CCRC is for parents only.
+No other individuals such as attorneys, new spouse, or fiancé can be present.
+When there are allegations of Domestic Violence, a support person for the alleged victim may be present in the room but may not comment or participate in CCRC.

-If an agreement is not reached through mediation, the mediator is authorized to make a recommendation to the Court.
+If an agreement is not reached through CCRC, the CCRC Counselor will make a recommendation to the Court.

-The purpose of mediation is to assist separated or divorcing parents in reaching a parenting plan for sharing their child(ren).
+The purpose of CCRC is to assist parents in reaching a parenting plan for sharing their child(ren).

-During the mediation, parents communicate to the mediator their ideas as to appropriate custody and visitation schedules that will be in the best interest of their child(ren).
+During the CCRC, parents communicate to the mediator their ideas as to custody and visitation schedules that will be in the best interest of their child(ren).

-The mediator will not impose an agreement on the parents (the mediator is not a judge).
-The mediator will intervene when the ideas of parents are in conflict of promoting an agreement between the parents for sharing their child(ren).
+The CCRC Counselor will help to facilitate an agreement on the parents.
+The CCRC Counselor will intervene when the ideas of parents are in conflict of promoting an agreement between the parents for sharing their child(ren).

-Parties do not have to reach an agreement in mediation; they are entitled by law to a hearing before a judge if necessary.
+Parties do not have to reach an agreement in CCRC; they are entitled to a hearing before a judge if necessary.

-Either party can request the mediation process stop at any time.
+Either party can request the CCRC process stop at any time.

-The mediator will be impartial at all times and present only professional points of view to the clients.
-The mediator will not give legal advice to either party.
+The CCRC Counselor will be impartial at all times and present only professional points of view to the parents.
+The CCRC Counselor will not give legal advice to either parent.